2018 Board of Directors & Leadership

 Bipartisan Policy Center

 Dr. Nick Hart is the Director of the Evidence-Based Policymaking Initiative at the Bipartisan Policy Center.
 Prior to joining BPC he was the Policy and Research Director for the U.S. Commission on Evidence-Based Policymaking.
 He previously worked as a Senior Program Examiner with the U.S. Office of Management and Budget, focused on Social Security and Federal anti-poverty programs.
-Prior to joining OMB, Dr. Hart was an Economic Research Analyst with the Indiana Business Research Center at Indiana University's Kelley School of Business.
 During his professional career he has served in positions at all levels of government -- Federal, state, and local -- and worked on a wide range of issues including environmental, energy, welfare, disability, economic development, and criminal justice policies.
 He completed a doctorate at The George Washington University's Trachtenberg School of Public Policy and Public Administration, with emphasis in program evaluation.
 He holds a Masters of Science in Environmental Science and a Masters of Public Affairs from Indiana University's School of Public and Environmental Affairs, and a Bachelor of Science from Truman State University.
-Dr. Hart also serves on AEA's Evaluation Policy Task Force and the Board of the Eastern Evaluation Research Society.
+Dr. Hart also chairs the American Evaluation Association's Evaluation Policy Task Force and serves on the Board of the Eastern Evaluation Research Society.

 Martha Ann Carey, Ph.D., R.N., Treasurer (2017-2018)